fscelliott/docsdonewell/_posts/2016-05-04-studying-machine-learning-through.md

 Fortunately, the instructor is really, really good at going slow and reassuringly pointing out when we don't actually have to understand the calculus or stats he's talking about.
-He's also really good a giving us an intuitive understanding of the purpose of a formula -- so, while I don't understand how to calculate a partial derivative for gradient descent, I *do* understand how taking the tangent of a curve gets us to take a step in the direction of steepest descent.
+He's also really good a giving us an intuitive understanding of the purpose of a formula.
+So, while I don't understand how to calculate a partial derivative for gradient descent, I *do* understand how taking the tangent of a curve gets us to take a step in the direction of steepest descent.